Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         === "Wrong notation"
             `qm_residues="A/5-6B,6D-7` Will end in error.

-`intdiel` (Default = 1.0)
-:   Define Internal dielectric constant without use external *.mdin file

 `qm_theory`
 :   Which semi-empirical Hamiltonian should be used for the quantum calculation.
-See its description in the QM/MM
-    section of the manual for options.
+Options are AM1, RM1, MNDO, PM3-PDDG,
+    MNDO-PDDG, PM3-CARB1, MNDO/d (same as MNDOD), AM1/d (same as AM1D), PM6, DFTB2 (same as DFTB), and DFTB3.
+The
+    dispersion correction can be switched on for AM1 and PM6 by choosing AM1-D* and PM6-D, respectively.
+The dispersion and hydrogen bond correction will be applied for AM1-DH+ and PM6-DH+.

     !!! danger
          No default, this must be specified if QM/MM calculations are going to be performed.